knowthelist/fhem-tablet-ui/README.md

 - doublebox-v	: container to place 2 small widgets (e.g. switch) one above the other
 - doublebox-h	: container to place 2 small widgets (e.g. switch) side by side
 - timestamp		: deliver the date time for the reading instead of the value
+- inline		: positioning elements in a row, no line break

 Icon configuration
 -------